yangshuzhan/io_scene_pbrt/README.md

+# pbrt_blender_renderer
+This is forked from io_scene_pbrt

+Now you can press render and view the image in blender.
 # io_scene_pbrt
 Keep in mind the development is not done, it's in very early stages, so consider it early alpha.